CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Conclusions

 \section{Conclusions}

+The density bias issue has been a perennial problem for existing density-based algorithms.
+Different methods have been attempted, but the issue remains.

+We introduce a CDF Transform-and-Shift (CDF-TS) algorithm to comprehensively address this issue for both density-based clustering and distance-based anomaly detection algorithms.
+This is achieved without substantial computational cost.
+As CDF-TS is applied as a preprocessing step, no algorithmic modification is required to these algorithms to address their density bias issue.

-We introduce a CDF Transform-Shift (CDF-TS) algorithm based on a multi-dimensional CDF transform to effectively deal with datasets with inhomogeneous densities.
-It is the first attempt to change the volumes of every point's neighbourhood in the entire multi-dimensional space in order to get the desired effect of uniform distribution for the whole dataset w.r.t a density estimator.
-Existing CDF transform methods such as ReScale \cite{ZHU2016983} and DScale \cite{DSCALE} achieved a much reduced effect on the recaled dataset.
-We show that this more sophisticated CDF transform brings about a much better outcome.
+CDF-TS is the first density-ratio method that performs both the space transformation and point-shift comprehensively, i.e., (a) all locally low-density locations in the original space become globally low-density locations in the transformed space; and (b) the volume of every point's neighbourhood in the entire multi-dimensional space is modified via point-shifting in order to homogenise cluster density.
+Existing CDF transform methods such as ReScale \cite{ZHU2016983} and DScale \cite{DSCALE} achieve a much-reduced effect on the rescaled dataset because the former is a one-dimensional method and the latter is one without point-shifting (and the resultant measure is not a metric).

-In addition, CDF-TS is more generic than existing CDF transform methods with the ability to use different density estimators, i.e, uniform kernels with either fixed or variable bandwidths.
-As a result, CDF-TS can be applied to more algorithms/tasks with a better outcome than existing methods such as $k$NN kernel \cite{8166757}.
+In addition, CDF-TS is more generic than these two CDF transform methods because the algorithm permits different density estimators.
+We show that either $\epsilon$-neighbourhood or $k$NN density estimators can be successfully incorporated.
+It is also more effective than existing methods such as t-SNE and $k$NN kernel \cite{8166757}.
+As a result, CDF-TS can be applied to more algorithms/tasks with a better outcome than these methods.

-Through intensive evaluations, we show that CDF-TS significantly improves the performance of two existing density-based clustering algorithms and one existing distance-based anomaly detector.
+Through extensive evaluations, we show that CDF-TS significantly improves the performance of four existing density-based clustering algorithms and one existing distance-based anomaly detector.

+It is interesting to note that other algorithms, which are not normally considered as density-based, have also been identified with a density bias issue, e.g., spectral clustering \cite{ozertem2008mean}.
+We think CDF-TS can be a potential solution as well.
+This will be explored in the future.